 UT Rocketry is competing in the 2024-2025 NASA Student Launch in Huntsville, Alabama.
 See out submitted deliverables and applicable information on our 2024-25 USLI page.

-4th Year - Major in Mechanical Engineering
+4rd Year - Major in Electrical Engineering

 UT Rocketry Executive Board elections take place the last week of the Spring Semester, with a year long term to be served.
 Election results will be displayed on the UT Rocketry Invonet page.